Deigue/folio-updater/README.md

 ## Configuration

-This project uses a `config.yaml` file at the root of the repository.
+The folio-updater uses a `config.yaml` file to manage configurations.
 It is **auto-generated** with default values the first time you run the application.

 ### Example structure